CleverTap Query Language

 }

-Note: The operator and value are optional within each internal event block.
-Default values for the same are “greater_than_equals” and 1 respectively.
+The operator and value are optional within each internal event block.
+The default values for the same are “greater_than_equals” and 1, respectively.

 Query With Did Any Block

-To segment users who performed ANY of the specified action(s) within the given range.
+This is used to segment users who performed ANY of the specified action(s) within the given range as shown below:

 {